wasp-lang/wasp/README.md

 <br>

-Wasp (**W**eb **A**pplication **Sp**ecification Language) is a declarative DSL (domain-specific language) for developing, building and deploying modern web apps with less code.
+Wasp (**W**eb **A**pplication **Sp**ecification Language) is a declarative DSL (domain-specific language) for developing, building and deploying modern full-stack web apps with less code.

 Concepts such as *app*, *page*, *user*, *login*, *frontend*, *production*, etc. are baked into the language, bringing a new level of expressiveness and allowing you to get more work done with fewer lines of code.

 While describing high-level features with Wasp, you still write the rest of your logic in your favorite technologies (currently React, NodeJS, Prisma).

-NOTE: Wasp is still in alpha, meaning it has bugs, and many critical features are still missing and it is still changing a lot!
+NOTE: Wasp is in alpha and is therefore likely to change a lot, have bugs and miss important features.

 ```js
 // file: main.wasp